 Saturday, July 14 | 2 PM: Rocks, Ponds, Waterfalls, and Exotic Trees—A Strolling Garden to Soothe and Stimulate; at Entwood Gardens, Bridgehampton, NY

 Saturday, July 14: Portland, OR Open Day

-At the Ferrante Garden in Portland, OR, Timber Press authors Amy Campion and Paul Bonine will be signing their new book Gardening in the Pacific Northwest.
+At the St. John garden in Portland, Timber Press authors Amy Campion and Paul Bonine will be signing their new book Gardening in the Pacific Northwest.

-At McMenamin's Kennedy School Gardens in Portland, OR, Timber Press author Donald Olson will be signing his award-winning book The Pacific Northwest Garden Tour: The 60 Best Gardens to Visit in Oregon, Washington, and British Columbia as well as his new book The California Garden Tour: The 50 Best Gardens to Visit in the Golden State.
+At Eastman-Griffin garden in Portland, Timber Press author Donald Olson will be signing his award-winning book The Pacific Northwest Garden Tour: The 60 Best Gardens to Visit in Oregon, Washington, and British Columbia as well as his new book The California Garden Tour: The 50 Best Gardens to Visit in the Golden State.